postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 Just like for methods, to override one or more fields or properties, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty(Caravela.Framework.Code.IFieldOrProperty,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> method exposed on `builder.AdviceFactory`.

-The _first argument_ of `OverrideFieldOrProperty` is the @Caravela.Framework.Code.IFieldOrProperty that you want to override.
+The _first argument_ of `OverrideFieldOrProperty` is the <xref:Caravela.Framework.Code.IFieldOrProperty> that you want to override.
 This field or property must be in the type being targeted by the current aspect instance.

 The _second argument_ of `OverrideFieldOrProperty` is the name of the template property.
 This property must exist in the aspect class and, additionally: